Get access to the full brand analysis now

 Revieve

 Revieve is a Finnish-American company headquartered in Chicago and Helsinki, with a development center in Valencia, Spain.
 The company was co-founded by Sampo Parkkinen (CEO), Gavin Weigh (COO), and Samuli Siivinen (CTO).
 The leadership team has backgrounds in digital technology, retail, and beauty.
-Revieve does not list dermatologists, cosmetic scientists, or medical advisors among its public leadership or advisory board, and does not maintain a published research page.
+As of May 2026, Revieve does not list dermatologists, cosmetic scientists, or medical advisors among its public leadership or advisory board, and does not maintain a published research page.

 What this means for brands